-GenCloth is focused on contributing to the achievement of six of the United Nations’s Sustainable Development Goals for 2030.
+GenCloth intends to aid in the advocacy and achievement of six of the United Nations’s Sustainable Development Goals for 2030.

 SDG 5 Gender Equality - by enhancing the use of enabling technology, in particular information and communications technology, to promote the empowerment of women. “at an avg. of 68%, women represent the largest group within the garment workforce….the empowerment of women is depicted as a prerequisite to the eradication of poverty and sustainable growth.

 SDG 8 Decent Work and Economic Growth - promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 GenCloth aids to achieve higher levels of economic productivity through diversification, technological upgrading and innovation, empowering designers and teams with new digital tools.

 SDG 9 Industry, Innovation and Infrastructure - build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.
 Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all.
 By 2030, upgrade infrastructure and retrofit industries to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes.

 SDG 11 Sustainable Cities and Communities - make cities and human settlements inclusive, safe, resilient and sustainable.
 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management via micro factories and sustainable design communities.